KDAB/knut/docs/API/script/textdocument.md

 #### <a name="replaceOne"></a>bool **replaceOne**(string before, string after, int options = TextDocument.NoFindFlags)

-Replaces one occurence of the string `before` with `after`.
+Replaces one occurrence of the string `before` with `after`.
 Options could be a combination of:

 - `TextDocument.FindCaseSensitively`: match case
 - `TextDocument.FindWholeWords`: match only complete words